A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Computational Results

 The improvement achieved by the quadrature schemes becomes even more pronounced when the improvement in computational cost is factored in.
 See Figure~\ref{fig:eff} for plots of solution error as a function of computation time.
-It is clear that for smooth, and even moderately non-smooth examples, the hexagonal implementation provides the best results despite the fact that it is not technically consistent in the limit $N\to\infty$.
-On the most singular examples (eg: blow-up in the gradient), the Cartesian implementation takes over as the most efficient.
-Both quadrature schemes dramatically outperform the variational scheme, which requires a much wider stencil ($r = \bO(h^{1/3})$) to optimize truncation error.
+It is clear that for smooth, and even moderately non-smooth examples, the hexagonal {and triangular} implementations provide the best results despite the fact that {they are} not technically consistent in the limit $N\to\infty$.
+On the most singular examples (eg: blow-up in the gradient), the Cartesian implementation takes over as the most efficient. {All} quadrature schemes dramatically outperform the variational scheme, which requires a much wider stencil ($r = \bO({\sqrt{h}})$) to optimize truncation error.
 The only exception to this trend is the semi-degenerate example.
-As noted before, this can be viewed as an ``edge case'' where the variational scheme will perform unusually well.
-Indeed, the performance of the Cartesian quadrature scheme is still good on this challenging test problem.
+As noted before, this can be viewed as an ``edge case'' where the variational scheme {will sometimes} perform unusually well {because (1) the centered finite difference approximations are exact on quadratics and (2) chance near-alignment between the eigenvectors of the Hessian and the underlying Cartesian grid can drastically reduce the truncation error}.
+Indeed, the performance of the Cartesian quadrature scheme is still good even on this challenging test problem.